archaict/Project/Network/Penetration Testing/aircrack-ng/readme.md

 ### [airodump-ng and aireplay-ng]

-To get four way handshake, we need this two services to run together.
+To get four way handshake, we need **`airodump-ng`** and **`aireplay-ng`** to run together.
 The tools will then connect each other to indicate the handshake has been made or not.
 Fail to do this or quickly stopping the scan will then lead to failure to do the handshake that we need.
 It'll also generate .cap file that we can use to do password cracking with aircrack-ng.

 ### [airodump-ng]

 By using airodump-ng, we can see essid around us that can be pawned.
-What we need in this session is [WPA handshake: D0:37:45:AB:CC:D3], this will indicate that the wpa handshake is understood.
-It'll show when we do the next step. `pwnd` will be the name of the file for
+What we need in this session is
+[WPA handshake: MA:C0:AD:DR:ES:S0], this will indicate that the wpa handshake is understood.
+It'll show when we do the next step. `--write pwnd` command will specify the results into `pwnd` file, you can change this with your own file output.

 ````